zbay/pollin-season/README.md

 6. Use React.JS for views

-7. Minimize code redundancy
+7. Further reduce code redundancy

-8. Enable poll watchlists and a sharing feature
+~~8.
+Enable poll watchlists and a sharing feature~~

 I disregarded certain parts of the FreeCodeCamp project requirements.
 Namely, I chose to restrict poll access to authenticated users.
 Any authenticated user can vote on any poll, but only the poll's creator can edit or remove a given poll.